fricciardi/datetime2/docs/index.rst

    constructor supports it.

-   The ``day_frac`` argument can be anything that can be passed to the :class:`fractions.Fraction` constructor; it is also possible to use the form with numerator and denominator: in this case, the ``day_frac`` argument becomes the numerator of the fraction.
+   The ``day_frac`` argument can be anything that can be passed to the :class:`fractions.Fraction` constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.
+It is also possible to use a constructor form with numerator and denominator: in this case, the ``day_frac`` argument becomes the numerator of the fraction.
 The resulting value must be equal or greater than 0 and less than 1.
 A :exc:`TypeError` exception is raised if the argument type is not one of the accepted types.
 A